No-Bake Samoa Bars (Vegan, Gluten-Free)

 Let’s look at them below and at the easy swap ideas if you are missing some ingredients to make this recipe.

 - Unsweetened Desiccated Coconut – Desiccated coconut is the base ingredient for Samoa bars and gives them a delicious texture and flavor.

-- Almond flour or oat flour, or sesame flour for a nut-free option.
+- Almond Flour – Almond flour is a great healthy flour, but you can also use oat flour or sesame flour for a nut-free option.
 If you are concerned about eating raw flour, read my article about the raw flours that are safe to eat.

-- Peanut butter or tahini or sunflower seed butter for a nut-free option
+- Peanut Butter – You can use any natural butter such as peanut butter, almond butter, tahini, or sunflower seed butter for a nut-free option.

 If you love coconut and caramel, this vegan Samoa bar recipe is for you!
 You will love the moist shortbread bottom layer with sweet chewy caramel.

-My tip is to toast the shredded coconut before you add it into the middle layer!
+My tip is to toast the shredded coconut before you add it to the middle layer!
 This will enhance the coconut flavor of these bars.

-Bake the coconut at 160C (320F) for 5-8 minutes, stirring every 2 minutes until the coconut is golden and fragrant.
+Bake the coconut at 320°F (160°C) for 5 to 8 minutes, stirring every 2 minutes until the coconut is golden and fragrant.

-If you love no-bake vegan desserts, I have other delicious vegan bar recipes to try.
+If you love healthy vegan bars, I have other delicious vegan bar recipes to try.

 Made this Samoa bar recipe yet?
 Share a picture of your creation with me on Instagram!